Income Limits for the Earned Income Tax Credit

 As its name indicates, the Earned Income Tax Credit (EITC) is largely based on the amount of income you earn in a tax year.
 Earned income, as defined by the IRS, includes all wages, salary and tips from a job, self-employment or your own business.
 Earned income also includes other taxable forms of income, like Social Security benefits, unemployment benefits, union strike benefits and long-term disability benefits if you are under age 65.
-Earned income does not include non-taxable income like alimony, child support or Temporary Assistance for Needy Families (TANF) [source: Internal Revenue Service].
+Earned income does not include non-taxable income like alimony, child support or unemployment benefits [source: IRS].

 The EITC is designed to help low-income working families stay above the poverty line.
 For that reason, there is a limit to how much money you can make and still qualify for the credit.
-For the 2011 tax year, the income limit starts at $13,366 for single, head of household or qualifying widow(er) filers with no children and increases for married couple and families with one or more children.
-The very highest income limit is $49,078 for a married couple with three or more children.
-For as detailed breakdown, consult the table below:
+For the 2020 tax year, the income limit starts at $15,820 for single, head of household or qualifying widow(er) filers with no children and increases for married couple and families with one or more children.
+The very highest income limit is $56,844 for a married couple with three or more children.

-The third column of the income limit table indicates the "range of EITC," which is pretty wide, even within the same family size and filing status.
-To explain how this works, refer to the graph below created by the IRS.
 The amount of your EITC increases as your earned income increases up to a certain level.
 For every dollar you earn above that peak level, the amount of your EITC decreases until you reach the income limit for your filing status and family size.
-For that reason, a married couple with three children that earns $49,078 gets only $11 in EITC, while a similar family that earns $15,000 will receive $5,751 in EITC.
+For that reason, a married couple with three children that earned $40,000 in 2020 would receive 3,542 in EITC, while a similar family that earned $15,000 would receive $6,660 in EITC.
 The greater the need, the larger the credit.

 Finally, let's find out exactly how to claim the EITC on your tax return.